 Well, if we’re going to do a first blog let’s make it simple!
-Just what is Podiatry?!
+So here goes, what is Podiatry?!

 Podiatry, or Podiatric Medicine, is a branch of medicine devoted to the study and diagnosis and treatment of disorders of the foot ankle and associated structures.
 Yes, that’s right, we are medical professionals.
 Podiatry is an evolution from Chiropody in many ways.
 As we have developed as a profession, we have gained more skills and, as a result, we moved away from the older title of Chiropody and are embracing Podiatry (which is the title used in more of the world).
 Now, all graduating Podiatrists have rights to some restricted medications such as antibiotics and some Podiatrists even go on to gain rights to prescribe restricted medication in their own right.
 We are, truly, the first port of call for foot conditions and issues.